jxlarrea/ha-bt-proximity/README.md

     ```
     sudo passwd pi
     ```
-3. Update Raspbian and upgrade the Raspberry Pi Zero W firmware:
+3. Upgrade packages and Raspbian to the latest version:

     ```
     sudo apt-get update